Statement On Cultural Equity

 To support a full creative life for all, Oceanside Museum of Art (OMA) commits to championing policies and practices of cultural equity that empower a just, inclusive, equitable community.

-The mission of Oceanside Museum of Art is to celebrate art through engagement, education, and innovation.
+The mission of Oceanside Museum of Art is to bring people together to explore the art and stories of Southern California artists.

 Oceanside Museum of Art strives to be an accredited, sustainable, and nationally-acclaimed gathering place to celebrate the inspiring and transformative power of arts and culture.